KIDS’ CAMPUS CHILD CARE CENTRE

 - Upon arrival at the emergency evacuation site, the Supervisor or Designate will notify parents/guardians of the emergency situation, evacuation and the location to pick up their children.

 In the event of emergency cancellation of services Kids’ Campus Child Care Centre will follow the direction of the Executive Director.
-This applies to such situations as severe weather conditions.
-Local radio stations will carry information regarding such cancellations.
-These stations are:
+Parents will be notified of program cancellations through email or by phone.

 As with statutory holidays, regular fees will apply for such days.
 (Evacuating sites will be determined prior to enrollment at school satellite sites).